mdkma/biometrics-exam-questions/README.md

 > There are three main approaches in biometrics authentication: Statistical, Syntactic and NN.
 For each approach, please give a its dfn and explore a simple application.

+Lec5-4

+**Statistical PR**: there is an underlying and quantifiable statistical basis for the generation of patterns.

+Most of PR systems are based on this approach.

+**Syntactic PR**: the underlying structure of the pattern provides the information fundamental for PR

+**NN**: neither of the above cases hold true, but we are able to develop and train an architecture to correctly associate input patterns with desired response.

+### 8

+> (14) There are two main functions in pattern recognition: Feature Extraction and Matching.
+Please explain which stage is important after all possible features are extracted.
+How to implement matching function?

+### 9

+> (14) Please find their differences in the following three pairs of basic concepts:
+> Template and sample;
+> Speech recognition and voice biometrics
+> Text-dependent speaker ID and text-independent speaker ID

 ## Section B

 ### 1